 Information and communication technology (ICT): Information technology and other equipment, systems, technologies, or processes, for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.
 Examples of ICT include, but are not limited to: computers and peripheral equipment; information kiosks and transaction machines; telecommunications equipment; customer premises equipment; multifunction office machines; software; applications; web sites; videos; and, electronic documents.
 The term does not include any equipment that contains embedded information technology that is used as an integral part of the product, but the principal function of which is not the acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information.
 However, if the embedded information technology has an externally available web or computer interface, that interface is considered ICT.
 For example, Heating, Ventilation, and Air Conditioning (HVAC) equipment such as thermostats or temperature control devices, and medical equipment where information technology is integral to its operation are not considered information technology.

-Public entity: has the same meaning as defined in section 24-34-301(18), C.R.S., or as superseded by a future statute, which is (a) Any state or local government; or (b) Any department, agency, special district, or other instrumentality of a state or local government.
+Public entity: has the same meaning as defined in section 24-34-301(18), C.R.S., or as superseded by a future statute, which is: (a) Any state or local government; or (b) Any department, agency, special district, or other instrumentality of a state or local government.

-Reasonable accommodation: as it pertains to ICT, reasonable accommodation is a modification or adjustment to a job or work environment that will enable an individual with a disability to access internal-facing ICT.
+Reasonable accommodation: as it pertains to ICT, reasonable accommodation is a change or adjustment to a job or work environment that will enable an individual with a disability to access internal-facing ICT.

-Reasonable modification: as it pertains to ICT, reasonable modification is a modification in policies, practices, or procedures when the modifications are necessary to avoid discrimination on the basis of disability.
+Reasonable modification: as it pertains to ICT, reasonable modification is a change in policies, practices, or procedures that is necessary to enable an individual with a disability to access public-facing ICT in order to access the public entity’s programs, services, and activities.

+Section 508, Section 508 of the Rehabilitation Act: Unless a specific citation is provided, Section 508 refers to the ICT Standards and Guidelines (also known as “Standards and Guidelines”), under Section 508 of the Rehabilitation Act and Section 255 of the Communications Act, as issued on January 18, 2017 and corrected on January 22, 2018 by the U.S. Access Board and not including any later amendments or versions.

+Self-contained, closed products: Has the same meaning as defined in section D1194.4 of Section 508 of the Rehabilitation Act, which are products that generally have embedded software and are commonly designed in such a fashion that a user cannot easily attach or install assistive technology.
+These products include, but are not limited to, information kiosks and information transaction machines, copiers, printers, calculators, fax machines, and other similar types of products.

 Single digital product: as used in section 24-34-802(2)(b), C.R.S. means ICT that share a common purpose, intended to support a single program or service, created by the same author, group, or organization, including: